commitizen/cz-cli/README.md

 Note that if you want to force install over the top of an old adapter, you can apply the `--force` argument.
 For more information on this, just run `commitizen help`.

 The above command does three things for you.
-It installs the cz-conventional-changelog adapter npm module, it saves it to the package.json's dependencies or devDependencies, and lastly it  add the `config.commitizen` key to the root of your **package.json** as shown here:
+1. Installs the cz-conventional-changelog adapter npm module
+2. Saves it to package.json's dependencies or devDependencies
+3. Adds the `config.commitizen` key to the root of your **package.json** as shown here:

 ```json
 ...